remaskm/Chroot-Jail-Escape-Write-up/README.md

 kill -SEGV $$
 ```

 This process forces the kernel to execute the attacker's script as the core-dump handler.
-Critically, the core-dump handler is executed **outside the chroot context**.
+Critically, the core-dump handler is executed outside the chroot context.
 This results in an instant root shell on the real host operating system.

 The escape is verified by checking the user, hostname, and an external file.